Patients set to benefit from new guidelines on artificial intelligence health solutions

 The SPIRIT-AI extension includes 15 new items and the CONSORT-AI extension includes 14 new items - all considered sufficiently important for clinical trial protocols of AI interventions to be routinely reported in addition to core items.

-The work was funded by a Wellcome Trust Institutional Strategic Support Fund: Digital Health Pilot Grant, Research England (part of UKRI), Health Data Research UK and The Alan Turing Institute.
+The work was funded by a Wellcome Trust Institutional Strategic Support Fund: Digital Health Pilot Grant, Research England (part of UKRI), Health Data Research UK and the Alan Turing Institute.
+Professor Melanie Calvert is an NIHR Senior Investigator.